juliencegarra/OpenMATB/README.md

 <center><img src="https://raw.githubusercontent.com/juliencegarra/OpenMATB/master/OpenMATBscreenshot.png" width=400></center>

-Since almost twenty years have passed since the last iteration of the MATB implementation (Comstock & Arnegard, 1992), different requirements for up to date research are no longer satisfied.
-More precisely, OpenMATB promote three aspects:
+Almost twenty years have passed since the last iteration of the MATB implementation (Comstock & Arnegard, 1992), different requirements for up to date research are no longer satisfied.
+OpenMATB aims to provide an open-source re-implementation of the multi-attribute task battery.
+It promotes three aspects:
 (1) tasks customization for full adaptation of the battery, (2) software extendability to easily add new features, (3) experiment replicability to provide significant results.